 Tip: Don’t be surprised to encounter some distinctly uncharacteristic chilly weather in Doi Inthanon National Park, so pack some extra layers.
 Also, it’s not unusual for fog to cling to the foothills, particularly in the mornings.

 Duration: 12 days

-The Gobi is the one of the largest deserts in the world.
+The Gobi is one of the largest deserts in the world.
 Measuring 1,600km from the southwest to northeast, it is one of the last frontiers of true adventure travel.
 Here, you will find soaring sand dunes and ice-filled canyons dotted across a daunting desert landscape.

 Visit the famous “singing dunes” at Khongoryn Els.
 This natural phenomenon occurs when the wind shifts grains of sand, causing the dunes to “hum”.

 Expect long days in the car, even on an organised tour.
 The landscapes here are seemingly endless.

 Tip: Mongolia is the least densely populated country in the world.
 Given the long stretches of barren landscape, most visitors opt to hire a driver rather than self-drive.
 Sunpath Mongolia is well-reviewed on TripAdvisor.